wswebcreation/perfecto-webinar-protractor/README.md

     }
 ```

-If added you can run the tests with `npom run test.perfecto`
+If added you can run the tests with `npm run test.perfecto`